paulohenriquevn/aws-solutions-architect/README.md

   - **E:** Não é necessário aplicar políticas ao usuário root, já que ele já possui todas as permissões inerentemente.

 ### Question #234

-**Texto original:**
-A company is building a new web-based customer relationship management application.
-The application will use several Amazon EC2 instances that are backed by Amazon Elastic Block Store (Amazon EBS) volumes behind an Application Load Balancer (ALB).
-The application will also use an Amazon Aurora database.
-All data for the application must be encrypted at rest and in transit.
-Which solution will meet these requirements?
-A. Use AWS Key Management Service (AWS KMS) certificates on the ALB to encrypt data in transit.
-Use AWS Certificate Manager (ACM) to encrypt the EBS volumes and Aurora database storage at rest.
-B. Use the AWS root account to log in to the AWS Management Console.
-Upload the company’s encryption certificates.
-While in the root account, select the option to turn on encryption for all data at rest and in transit for the account.
-C. Use AWS Key Management Service (AWS KMS) to encrypt the EBS volumes and Aurora database storage at rest.
-Attach an AWS Certificate Manager (ACM) certificate to the ALB to encrypt data in transit.
-D. Use BitLocker to encrypt all data at rest.
-Import the company’s TLS certificate keys to AWS Key Management Service (AWS KMS).
-Attach the KMS keys to the ALB to encrypt data in transit.

-**Tradução:**
 Uma empresa está desenvolvendo um novo aplicativo web de gerenciamento de relacionamento com clientes.
 O aplicativo usará várias instâncias Amazon EC2 com volumes Amazon Elastic Block Store (Amazon EBS) por trás de um Application Load Balancer (ALB).
 O aplicativo também usará um banco de dados Amazon Aurora.
 Todos os dados do aplicativo devem ser criptografados em repouso e em trânsito.
 Qual solução atenderá a esses requisitos?
 A. Usar certificados do AWS Key Management Service (AWS KMS) no ALB para criptografar dados em trânsito.
 Usar o AWS Certificate Manager (ACM) para criptografar os volumes EBS e o armazenamento do banco de dados Aurora em repouso.